 My latest trip was a 3 days getaway to Las Vegas with my boyfriend that we really enjoyed.
-We both have been very busy lately andwe just needed to get away from our daily routine and schedules.
-We thought we 3 days may not be enough to truly disconnect, but whenwe got back we felt refreshed and calmer than ever.
+We both have been very busy lately and we just needed to get away from our daily routines.
+We thought that three days may not be enough to truly disconnect, but when we got back we felt more refreshed and calmer than ever.
 So here’s what we did:

 And speaking of shows, there are so many shows in Las Vegas, from singers to Cirque de Soleil, to comedy and prize-winning shows etc. However, in Vegas, the most valuable currency you have is YOUR TIME.
-So, choose wisely, as you may end up doing just one thing all day and staying in one place.
-Rod Stewart is by the way sill performing in Vegas, if you are into classic music, and you can never go wrong with a Cirque De Soleil performance.
+So, choose wisely, as you may end up doing just one thing all day, naturally, end up staying in that one in that one spot only.

 As to the Fremont Street, it is a Dr. Seuss’ emporium, it steals your attention and is very noisy but yes, it is so Las Vegas.

 If there is something very unique that you can do to in Vegas, it is certainly what I call the “hotel hopping”.
-Most hotels are meant to trap you inside for a full experience: the hotels are large and grandiose, have several great restaurants, their own spas with springs and alluring atmosphere, pools with bar lounges, shopping malls and of course, casinos.
-But if you adopt a “I’m at the exhibition” approachand treat them as art galleries, and simply go from hotel to hotel to admire their décor & construction, you can probably come back with a fuller experience.
+Most hotels are meant to trap you inside for a full experience: the hotels are large and grandiose, have several great restaurants, their own spas with springs and alluring atmosphere, pools with bars, and lounges, shopping malls, and of course, casinos.
+But if you adopt 'the exhibition approach' and treat them as art galleries, and simply go from hotel to hotel to admire their décor & construction, you can probably come back with a fuller experience.
 A few suggestions:

-· Paris Hotel – it is built around the Parisian theme so you get to see a smaller scale Eiffel tower.
-Take a peek in the hotel as it is gorgeous both from the outside and inside, especially at night
+Paris Hotel – it is built around the Parisian theme so you get to see an Eiffel tower at a smaller scale.
+Take a peek at the hotel as it is gorgeous both from the outside and inside, especially at night

-· The Bellagio – it is an old school classic and it is always showed in the movies, including in Ocean’s Eleven J. What I like about it is its garden that is rearranged and redecorated every 3 months.
+The Bellagio – it is an old school classic and it is always showed in the movies, including in Ocean’s Eleven.
+What I like about it is the garden that is rearranged and redecorated every 3 months.
 It is truly a sight and I regret not snapping a picture this time as it had a Japanese garden theme with pink blossoms everywhere but we were running late for dinner when we passed it by.
-It also has a few great restaurants and off course the unforgettable lighted dancing fountains that “perform” every 15 minutes.
+It also has a few great restaurants and of course the unforgettable lighted dancing fountains that “perform” every 15 minutes.
 Lots of people watch them from the street.
 We ended up having dinner at Scarpetta’s with a view on the Bellagio’s dancing fountains and both the food and the view was ravishing.
-Scarpetta was in the Cosmopolitan Hotel and the food was magical.
+Scarpetta is by the way the Cosmopolitan Hotel.

 3. DAY THREE – Hoover Dam